 Makes about 2 cups

-Sprinkle the first half pint of the berries (see TIPS) with sugar and lemon zest.
-Let rest on the counter for about three hours, stirring gently occasionally, to let the juices draw out.
-(This is called 'macerating the fruit'.)
-Taste along the way to see if more sugar is needed.
+In a bowl, sprinkle the first half pint of the berries (see TIPS) with sugar and lemon zest.
+Let rest on the counter for about three hours to let the juices draw out; gently stir the fruit occasionally.
+(This is called "macerating the fruit".)
+Along the way, taste to see if more sugar is needed.

 A half hour or so before serving, stir in the remaining half pint of berries.